 It is not strictly accurate to call top-soil irreplaceable.
-The processes of plant growth, decay and regeneration which converted glacial dirt into soil continues in modern cornfields.
+The processes of plant growth, decay, and regeneration which converted glacial dirt into soil continues in modern cornfields.
 With good land management, annual soil losses of between two and five tons per acre are tolerable, because that much new topsoil per acre is created each year.
 It is at this point, when the top-soil gains stay even with or exceed topsoil losses, that it becomes possible to talk of a "permanent" or "sustainable" agriculture.
 Soil scientists refer to this loss level as the "T" level.
-As noted, current average soil losses in Illinois are running from 2 1/2 to 6 times this "T" level and erosion has been accelerating alarmingly, largely as a result of more intensive farming practices.
-Soil loss rates rose 10 percent between 1970 and 1977.
+As noted, current average soil losses in Illinois are running from two and a half to six times this "T" level and erosion has been accelerating alarmingly, largely as a result of more intensive farming practices.
+Soil loss rates rose ten percent between 1970 and 1977.

 Actually, it is not quite accurate to say that Illinois has lost topsoil.
 It isn't so much lost as it is misplaced.
 Most of it is still in Illinois.
-But instead of being on farm fields it is in stream channels, lake bottoms, drainage ditches and culverts, the result of an earth-moving operation on a scale that is the envy of even the U.S. Army Corps of Engineers.
+But instead of being on farm fields it is in stream channels, lake bottoms, drainage ditches, and culverts, the result of an earth-moving operation on a scale that is the envy of even the U.S. Army Corps of Engineers.
 Topsoil on a corn field becomes mud in a river bed, and mud in Illinois is an expensive nuisance.
-It clogs river channels (barring shipping), reservoirs (shrinking water capacity), and fishing lakes.
-In many of the backwater lakes along the Illinois River it is no longer possible to float even a canoe.
+It clogs river channels (barring shipping), reservoirs (shrinking water capacity), and fishing lakes (smothering spawning beds).
+In many of the backwater "lakes" along the Illinois River it is no longer possible to float even a canoe.